Coboundaries and eigenvalues of finitary S-adic systems: Measurable eigenvalues

 We now introduce the $S$-adic counterpart of the notion of strong straightness from Definition \ref{def:straight-substitution} (stated in the stationary case).
-This notion allows one to avoid the use of properness. \begin{definition}[Strong prefix-straightness] Let ${\boldsymbol \sigma}$ be a straight, recognizable directive sequence on $\mathcal A$.
-For each letter $a\in \mathcal A$ and for each $n$, let $a_n$ be the first letter of $\sigma_n(a)$.
-Suppose that for each letter $a\in \mathcal A$ and each non-negative $n$, $\sigma_n(a_{n+1})$ starts with $a_n$.
-Then we call ${\boldsymbol \sigma}$ {\em strongly {prefix}-straight}. \end{definition}

-In particular, a strongly prefix-straight directive sequence is everywhere growing since being assumed to be straight.
-Note that a strongly prefix-straight directive sequence is a prefix-straight directive sequence, i.e., each letter $a$ defines a unique right-infinite limit word which we denote by ${\boldsymbol a}$.
-Using the notation of Definition \ref{def:strongly-straight}, if ${\boldsymbol \sigma}$ is strongly prefix-straight, then the sequence of words $(\sigma_{[0,n)}(a_{n}))$ is a nested sequence of words that increases to the unique right-infinite limit word defined by $a$.
-Figure \ref{strongly-straight} illustrates how the requirement that a straight directive sequence be strongly prefix-straight is more stringent.
-In particular, while straight requires that for any letter $a$, $(\sigma_{[0,n_k)}(a))$ converges to the same word for any choice of increasing $(n_k)$, strongly straight requires that the convergence is rapid (it holds for all $n$) - there is no need to drop to any subsequence to get a nested sequence of converging words.
+This notion allows one to relax the condition of properness, which we often do not have with a given directive sequence, even if it defines a linearly recurrent shift.
+For example, the conditions of Theorem \ref{thm:sufficient-mble} imply that the shift is linearly recurrent, by \cite[Lemma 3.1]{Durand:00b}, without assuming properness.